18th and 21st birthday holiday ideas

 If the birthday is in the dead of winter maybe a burst of winter sun is the answer.
 The perfect present might simply be a week or two of lying on the beach, with the occasional activity thrown in.
 Goa is one place that provides guaranteed sun – and youthful diversions – from about November to March.

 Hopefully anyone celebrating their 18th or 21st birthday is beyond the age of ‘Are we there yet?‘ If you can all now enjoy sharing a car, consider a fly-drive holiday.
 The cost of insurance might prevent the birthday boy or girl from doing any of the driving, but you can still take them somewhere exotic and enjoy the freedom of the road.
-How about Cuba as an unusual driving destination, or try one of the USA’s great road trips like the gorgeous Pacific Coast Highway?
+How about Cuba as an unusual driving destination, or try one of the USA’s great road trips like Route 66?

 Before leaping in and booking anything, read Mark Hodson’s advice on Teenage Holiday Diplomacy.
 His sensible suggestions apply doubly when it’s a big birthday.
 This is about them, not you.
 If their dream is to spend all morning in bed and all afternoon on the beach, that’s what they should get, provided you’re happy to do it too.